waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.6/readme.md

 1. Author a bicep template to provide secure remote access to the virtual machines for administrative purposes and provide public access to the web server that will be running on the virtual machines.
 You can deploy additional resources to assist you in securing your servers.

-    You should test logging on to your virtual machines as part of this challenge.
+    * You should test logging on to your virtual machines as part of this challenge.
-    You will not be able to test the website yet, as you haven't configured it yet, that will come in Round 2.
+    * You will not be able to test the website yet, as you haven't configured it yet, that will come in Round 2.

     <details>
     <summary>💡 Tips and Tricks</summary>
     <ul>
+        <li>Sometimes making a template is like putting together a puzzle, start with the edges and fill in the blanks</li>
         <li>What is an Azure Public IP Address?</li>
         <li>What is Azure Bastion?</li>
         <li>What is a Network Security Group?</li>